 - Deliver additional analytical insight into the identified risks and impacts from a specific human rights perspective

-As such, these site-level HRIAs help us test our established human rights relevant management systems to ensure they are effective in identifying and mitigating human rights risks and impacts.
+As such, these site-level HRIAs help us test our established human rights relevant management systems to ensure they are effective in identifying, mitigating and remediating human rights risks and impacts.

 Integrating Findings and Taking Action

-Where gaps are identified via site-level HRIAs, we work with cross-functional teams responsible for managing the issues linked to the relevant risk/impact to develop action plans.
-These plans support continuous improvement of existing systems and processes, and include the identification/definition of:
+Where site-level HRIAs identify gaps in our established human rights relevant management systems, we work with the relevant cross-functional teams to develop action plans.
+These action plans support continuous improvement of existing systems and processes, and include the identification/definition of: